 Postgraduate degrees in data science are becoming more popular, but they aren't usually required.
 You may find a postgraduate qualification helpful if you want to learn analysis skills or are changing careers.
-Postgraduate qualifications are offered in subjects including MSc Data Science, MSc Business Analytics, MSc Data Science and Analytics, MSc Big Data.
+There are postgraduate qualifications in subjects including MSc Data Science, MSc Business Analytics, MSc Data Science and Analytics, MSc Big Data.
 Search postgraduate courses in data.

 You can also learn a lot of desirable data analysis skills through short courses offered at universities and specialist data schools, such as:

 - knowledge of data analysis tools - you don't need to know all of them at entry level, but you should show advanced skills in Excel and the use of at least one relational database

 - familiarity with other relational databases (e.g. MS Access)

 - knowledge of data modelling, data cleansing, and data enrichment techniques

 - Google Analytics, SEO, keyword analysis and web analytics aptitude, for marketing analyst roles